Skip to content

 What is the most cost-effective identity verification method?

-Database verification is cheapest per check (EUR 0.10-0.80), but document verification offers the best cost-to-compliance ratio.
-Database checks alone do not satisfy AMLD6 or FCA requirements for most customer categories.
-A combined document + database approach typically costs EUR 0.90-2.50 per check while meeting regulatory requirements across all major EU and UK frameworks.
+DVS verification is among the cheapest per check (AUD 0.50-2.00), but document verification offers the best cost-to-compliance ratio.
+DVS alone does not detect forged documents.
+A combined document + DVS approach typically costs AUD 1.35-3.75 per check while meeting regulatory requirements under the AML/CTF Act.

 Can biometric verification replace document verification?

-No. As of March 2026, no major regulatory framework accepts biometric verification as a standalone method for customer due diligence.
+No. No major Australian regulatory framework accepts biometric verification as a standalone method for customer identification.
 Biometrics confirm that the person matches the document -- they do not verify the document itself.
-Both AMLD6 and the FCA require verification against "reliable, independent source documents," which means a document or database check is always the foundation.
+The AML/CTF Act requires verification against "reliable, independent documentation," which means a document or electronic check is always the foundation.

 How long does integration typically take?

 API-based solutions typically require 2-4 weeks for integration and testing.
 No-code or low-code solutions can be operational in 3-5 business days.
-Enterprise deployments with custom workflows, SSO, and multi-system integrations average 6-12 weeks.
-The integration timeline depends more on your internal approval and testing processes than on the vendor's technical complexity.
+Enterprise deployments with custom workflows average 6-12 weeks.

 What accuracy rate should I require from vendors?

-Demand specific metrics, not general claims.
-For identity documents specifically: OCR accuracy above 97%, document classification above 95%, and fraud detection recall above 90% with a false positive rate below 5%.
-Any vendor unable to provide these metrics under NDA or in a pilot should be deprioritised.
+Demand specific metrics: OCR accuracy above 97%, document classification above 95%, and fraud detection recall above 90% with a false positive rate below 5%.
 Our platform achieves 98.7% OCR accuracy and 94.8% fraud detection recall across 32 jurisdictions.

 Get started